oopsitsacoder/UJect/README.md

 Because calling `Get<TInterface>()` everywhere is annoying, UJect comes with an `[Inject]` attribute, which can be used to automatically inject dependencies into other classes via reflection.

 ### Field injection
+You can mark fields to be injected automatically.
 ```
 public class SampleClass
 {